These Water Cycle Worksheets for Kids are a great way to teach them all about water and how it works!

 See how water flows from clouds and turns to rain and how it gets back to lakes and rivers to only repeat the cycle again.

-Fill out your own water cycle mini-book and to keep a record of what you learned and let you know what they love best about water.
+Fill out your own water cycle mini-book to keep a record of what you learned and let you know what they love best about water.

 Recommended Water Cycle Books